ashutoshmjain/gita/src/mathuraChap03.md

+`Maharishi Parāśara` was excited at the prospect of organizing information, and he believed written text was the way to pull off such a miracle.

+But he must negotiate through the transition ..

 ----

 The craft of reciting `mantras` - with an ascetic lifestyle purposed to a singular focus on diction, was called `Naad Yoga`.
 This `Yoga` must be practiced in a sacred daily routine (`Bramhacharya`).
 The idea was to tune mind & body into understanding, memorizing, and chanting - switching all material distractions off - an expression, so profound that it became an art form.